 - ¼ cup plus 2 tablespoons dark rum, GF whiskey, brandy, or nocino liqueuer

 - ¼ cup plus 2 tablespoons organic granulated sugar or other sweetener (divided use)

 - ⅛ teaspoon fine sea salt

 - 2 ounce bar bittersweet chocolate, for grating

 - Make the chiffon cake batter and pour into an ungreased 8-inch square pan lined on the bottom with parchment paper.
 The cake batter will grip the sides of the pan as it bakes, helping it to rise high.
 Let cool completely in the pan.

 - Use a small offset spatula to loosen the edges of the cake.
 Turn out onto a cutting board and peel away the parchment paper.
 Turn right side up.
 Cut the cake in half, then cut crosswise into 1⁄2-inch thick slices.

-- Stir together the coffee, booze, and sugar until the sugar is dissolved.
+- Stir together the coffee, booze, and 2 tablespoons of the sugar until the sugar is dissolved.